WordPress/gutenberg/docs/explanations/principles.md

 ### Accessible

-Being accessible is a holistic principle that embraces not only the desire that _everyone can work with Gutenberg interfaces no matter their ability_ but also that the improvements made are _equitable_ and improve the experience for both those *creating* the content and those *consuming* the content.
+Being accessible is a holistic principle that embraces not only the desire that _everyone can work with Gutenberg user interfaces no matter their ability_ but also that the improvements made are _equitable_ and improve the experience for both those *creating* the content and those *consuming* the content.
 This is a lofty challenge and definitely hard balance to get right.
 As a canvas of expression, the project seeks to embrace the fact that users interacting with the software have distinct characteristics and preferences shaping helpful workflows for what they need to do.

 Modern web application development brings its own set of accessibility problems around standards and consistent application between browsers which often requires some unique solutions that might not be apparent on the first attempt.
 So we acknowledge that accessibility is not something that can be implemented statically but instead is an ongoing part of the interface creation and refinement.

 ## Curated Extensibility

-The use of the word _curated_ expressly refers to implementing extensibility in a way that prioritizes those _using Gutenberg interfaces to create their content_ over developers integrating with the system.
+The use of the word _curated_ expressly refers to implementing extensibility in a way that prioritizes those _using Gutenberg user interfaces to create their content_ over developers integrating with the system.
 As a result, every extensibility interface request is filtered through the question of how it impacts creator workflows.

 Implementation details are ephemeral.
 Practically this means that the traditional WP approach of wrapping things in filters and liberal use of actions is avoided in favor of explicit extension interfaces that expose _functionality_ but hide the _implementation details._ Gutenberg has opinionated APIs that favor stability and functionality for the user over flexibility for the developer.